leeroybrun/node-mt-files-downloader/README.md

 ## Example

-You can find a [complete usage example](https://github.com/leeroybrun/node-mt-files-downloader/blob/master/examples/simple-download.js) available in the examples/ folder.
+You can find a [complete usage example](https://github.com/leeroybrun/node-mt-files-downloader/blob/master/examples/simple-download.js) in the examples/ folder.

 ## Downloader object